Mount RipEX into cabinet (Section 6.1, “Mounting”).

 Test radio link quality (Section 5.5, “Functional test”).

-Check routing by the ping tool (the section called “Ping”) to verify accessibility of all IP addresses with which the unit will communicate.
+Check routing by the ping tool (Section 7.5.3, “Ping”) to verify accessibility of all IP addresses with which the unit will communicate.

 Connect the SCADA equipment.